ihzayusuf29/Capstone_Project_2/README.md

     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results-oriented visualizations │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── references         <- Data dictionaries, manuals, and all other explanatory materials.

 --------